fmher/click-faster/README.md

 The whole point of the game is to much sure your click your targets within in a set time.
 The targets appear in a set area.
 They do not stay in one spot forever.
 They appear randomly in an area.
 Every click on a target gets you a point.
 To get more points you need to click the target within a set time.
 To win the game, get enough points to beat the current score within a set time.

 # Tech Used

 * HTML
 * CSS
+* JS

+# MVP

+* create a grid where targets appear in
+* show current score and score to beat
+* change mouse cursor into a target cursor
+* show timer on the screen
+* have buttons to start timer and game
+* have a reset button to rest game, to play again, and reset timer

+# Strech Goals

+* create levels that get harder
+* create different targets that reward you with different points
+* have multiple targets spawn
+* allow targets to take move
+* targets have health bar or can take multiple hits